BelT26/RedundancyCalculator/README.md

 I created a _Config Var_ called `PORT` and set it to `8000`.
 For my credentials I then created another _Config Var_ called `CREDS` and pasted the JSON into the value field.

 The project was then deployed through my Github repository.

+## Future Development Possibilities
+With more time I would explore the option of adding the following features
+* Add the possibility for HR to reverse decisions made when approving or rejecting applications
+* Rather than display each application in chronological order when HR view them, for larger companies a list of the applications on the selected sheet and they could choose which one to view.
+* In a real world scenario the information the user enters for their salary / holidays etc would be validated against an employee database holding these details if they decided to submit an application